metacommunities/metacommunities/publications/sss_dec2015/log.md

 - added token acknowledgments;
 - check if still need to bring more of the device-specific configurative discussion into the paper

+## Wed Mar  9 08:57:39 GMT 2016
+- maybe add something about the ontology of number, and how this writing, the code that I did for this has been part of the object of analysis
+- moved event count table higher in the piece, and started to format it using xtable.
+- spent quite a lot of time querying for languages and events, thinking that there might be a pattern there.
+Partly drawing on stirling idea of diversity, and thinking that it might be possible to represent diversity ...
+- add the new phrase 'multiply multiple' to address the ontological work ... suggests also the possibility of a new title

 ## TODO
     - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon